oam-dev/rudr/docs/quickstart/quickstart.md

 # Quickstart Guide

-This guide covers how to install and configure a basic Scylla installation.
+This guide covers how to install and configure a basic Rudr installation.
 For more a more detailed walk-through, see the [Installation Guide](install.md)

 ## Prerequisites

-The following prerequisites are required for a successful use of Scylla.
+The following prerequisites are required for a successful use of Rudr.

 1. A copy of this repo (`git clone https://github.com/microsoft/scylla.git`)
 2. A Kubernetes cluster version 1.15 or greater
 3. `kubectl` installed and pointed at the cluster
 4. [Helm 3](https://v3.helm.sh/)

-To find out which cluster Scylla would install to, you can run `kubectl config current-context` or `kubectl cluster-info`.
+To find out which cluster Rudr would install to, you can run `kubectl config current-context` or `kubectl cluster-info`.

 ```console
 $ kubectl config current-context
 my-cluster
 ```

-## Install Scylla and Dependencies
+## Install Rudr and Dependencies

-The fastest way to install Scylla is with Helm 3.
+The fastest way to install Rudr is with Helm 3.

 > make sure your Helm 3 has version newer than `v3.0.0-beta.3`, or you have to install the CRDs with `kubectl apply -f charts/scylla/crds`